crawl/sequell/docs/listgame.md

 `v`:
 Game version.
 Example: "0.6.0", "0.7.0-a0"

+`vlong`:
+Full game version.
+Examples: "0.15.1", "0.15.0-31-geb66e34",
+"0.16-a0-296-gbdb9f68". vlong is empty for games saved by Crawl versions that did not have this information.

 `lv`:
 Logfile format version

+`explbr`:
+Experimental branch name.
+Examples: "chunkless", "gods", etc. This field may be non-empty even for stable releases of Crawl if the server admin built Crawl on a local git branch that was not named master or did not start with "stone_soup"

 `src`:
 Public server abbreviation.
 One of "cao", "cdo", "cszo", etc.